• Share this on:

 The luxury consumer

-For many European luxury brands like Versace, Gucci, Dolce & Gabbana, denims are a side product.
-Just like the rest of their collections, the denims such brands offer are extremely fashionable, unique and luxurious designs with a very high retail price.
+For many European luxury brands such as Dolce & Gabbana, denims are a side product.
+Such brands offer extremely fashionable, unique and luxurious designs with a very high retail price.
 Because buyers in this segment have extremely high standards regarding design, workmanship, material quality and brand image, production mostly takes place in Europe.
 Order quantities are low.

 The fashion-conscious consumer

 The upper-middle market caters to fashion-conscious consumers and is the biggest market for denim jeans.
-It is home to A brands such as G-Star RAW, Diesel and Ted Baker selling creative designs, but in a less conspicuous way than in the luxury segment.
+It is home to brands such as G-Star RAW, Diesel and Replay, selling creative designs, but in a less conspicuous way than in the luxury segment.
 Consumers appreciate brands for their brand image, original designs and high-quality materials.
-Smaller brands with a distinct sustainable profile such as Armed Angels, Nudie and Kings of Indigo operate in this segment.
+Smaller brands with a distinct sustainable profile such as Armed Angels or Nudie operate in this segment.
 Retail prices are high, order quantities are low to medium.

 The middle market

 Practical consumers shop in the middle market.
-Here, you will find brands and retailers such as Petrol, Tom Tailor and Kaporal selling both fashionable and basic styles.
+Here, you will find brands and retailers such as Petrol or Tommy Hilfiger, selling both fashionable and basic styles.
 The focus is on washability, fit and medium-quality materials.
 Buyers will sometimes require organic fabrics.
 Order quantities are high, retail prices low to medium.

 The budget market

-Price-conscious consumers looking for both inconspicuous but fashionable and more basic designs shop for denim jeans at large retail chains such as H&M (basic-fashionable), Primark (basic-fashionable), HEMA (basic) and Carrefour (basic).
-Sustainable materials are in small demand, with notable exceptions such as C&A and Zeeman.
-Order quantities are high and retail prices are (very) low, so your margins are, too.
+Price-conscious consumers looking for both inconspicuous but fashionable and more basic designs shop for denim jeans at large retail chains such as H&M (basic-fashionable), Primark (basic-fashionable).
+Sustainable materials are in small demand, with notable exceptions such as C&A. Order quantities are high and retail prices are (very) low, so your margins are too.

 Tips: